How to Tell if Palladium is Real or Fake? Simple and Free Tests You Can Do at Home!

 Is it Possible to Test Palladium at Home With Baking Soda?

-No, you cannot reliably test palladium with baking soda.
-Baking soda is not a suitable reagent for identifying palladium as it does not react significantly with the metal under normal conditions.
+No, it’s not possible to test palladium with baking soda.
+Baking soda isn’t a suitable reagent for identifying palladium as it doesn’t react significantly with the metal under normal conditions.

 Note: palladium as a noble metal is very resistant to most common chemicals, including weak bases like baking soda.